BjRo/bjro.github.io/_posts/2019-01-11-graphql-year-one-retro.md

 Not having a default pagination abstraction obviously gives some flexibility and adaptability for `GraphQL` itself, but I can't help to think that `GraphQL` could benefit from having a default abstraction for this out of the box.
 If there was an explicit concept, tooling could make better use of this and also frontend components would have a more standardized notion of pages of data.

 # 7. Don't be naive with file uploads
+Somewhere in the middle of 2017 the topic of file uploads came up.
+We did the simplest possible solution: Tunneling the binary file as a `Base64` encoded blob though our `GraphQL` mutation.
+That works, but is in general a very bad idea.
+You could even call it naive.

+Take a look at the following dashboard.
+Guess where the `P999` and `MAX` numbers are coming from :-(

+{% include figure image_path="/assets/images/file-uploads.png" %}

+Needless to say, this clogs throughput on the gateway side.
+Even worse, you run into situations where the frontend times out, but the upload has reached our servers and is actually being processed (only very slowly).

+We're in the process of removing this quick-fix though a separate upload service based on [`tus`](https://tus.io/) where the `GraphQL` schema only provides the means to secure an upload slot and the upload is living completely outside of `GraphQL`.

+I can only advice you not repeat this mistake and keep uploads separately when possible.

 # 8. We changed our mutation design at least twice (and still struggle with it)